Last reviewed Apr 8, 2026

 Quick Add parsing runs 100% on-device.
 The text you type is not sent to NimbleCal servers and is not shared with third-party AI APIs.

-See: Quick Add (natural language)
+See: Quick Add with natural language

 What data is not encrypted?